Holger's

 getFilter

-public Filter<LogEntry> getFilter()
+public Filter<? super LogEntry> getFilter()

 returns null by default